-- Conduct presentations for classes and groups of students for the purposes of raising student awareness and providing information about the internship program. - Admit students into the internship program who meet eligibility criteria and are in good academic standing. - Communicate and clarify the academic and site work expectations to students. - Assist students in identifying internship placement opportunities that are relevant to their educational and career goals. - Ensure that internship positions and site supervision meet the criteria of the Sanford School internship program. - Assist students in making initial contacts with potential sites and Site Supervisors. - Guide students in considering possible learning goals. - Communicate with students on an ongoing basis in order to monitor student internship experiences and provide feedback. - Participate in mid-semester site visits with the student and Site Supervisor. - Act as a liaison for the students, Site Supervisors, and/or site administrators in providing support and assisting in resolving any difficulties pertaining to the internship. - Provide relevant training and education by planning and facilitating the FAS/SOC 484 integrative seminar class. - Evaluate and provide feedback on student coursework. - Review the final site evaluation of the intern.
+- Conduct presentations for classes and groups of students for the purposes of raising student awareness and providing information about the internship program. - Admit students into the internship program who meet eligibility criteria and are in good academic standing. - Communicate and clarify the academic and site work expectations to students. - Assist students in identifying internship placement opportunities that are relevant to their educational and career goals. - Ensure that internship positions and site supervision meet the criteria of the Sanford School internship program. - Assist students in making initial contacts with potential sites and Site Supervisors. - Guide students in considering possible learning goals. - Communicate with students on an ongoing basis in order to monitor student internship experiences and provide feedback. - Ensure mid-semester internship meeting occur between the student, Site Supervisor, and Internship Coordinator/Internship TA. - Act as a liaison for the students, Site Supervisors, and/or site administrators in providing support and assisting in resolving any difficulties pertaining to the internship. - Provide relevant training and education by planning and facilitating the FAS/SOC 484 seminar/online classes.

-- Assign final grades based on student coursework, site work completed, and site evaluations. - Serve as a professional role model to students.
+- Evaluate and provide feedback on student coursework. - Review the final site evaluation of the intern. - Assign final grades based on student coursework, site work completed, and site evaluations. - Serve as a professional role model to students.